LICENSE#: CCC1335003 | CGC1539879

 • Liability risks when tenants report leaks or ceiling issues

-One important fact: ponding water that remains more than 48 hours voids warranties from most roofing manufacturers.
+One important fact: ponding water that remains more than 48 hours may affect warranty coverage, as defined by the National Roofing Contractors Association’s guidance on ponding water.
 That’s not just bad news—it’s expensive news.

 Fixes That Work: Real Solutions for Residential & Commercial Roofs